xTrebliG/Haml2Html/README.md

 Haml2Html
 =============

-An easy to use compiler for developing with Haml & Sass without Rails.
+An easy to use compiler for developing static pages with Haml & Sass.

 Requirements
 -----------